Meet the Psychologist

 Autism and autistic burnout

-Co-occurring ADHD and Autism (AuDHD)
+Co-occurring ADHD and autism (AuDHD)

-Body-Focused Repetitive Behaviors (BFRBs), including skin picking and hair pulling
+Body-focused repetitive behaviors (BFRBs), including skin picking and hair pulling

 Emotional regulation difficulties, chronic stress, and burnout